 It can be tempting to use abrasive scrubbers such as steel wool to remove caked-on dirt and debris.
 However, it’s important to note that these can wear down the polyurethane coating of your vinyl and leave scratches behind.
 Instead, you may want to opt for soft nylon brushes and sponges.

 Floor cleaners that contain abrasive components to help remove stubborn dirt are also unsuitable for vinyl flooring.
 These cleaning solutions may leave a dull film that cannot be removed easily without damaging the finish.

 A key component of vinyl flooring is its protective polyurethane coating that eliminates the need for waxing.
-Due to the presence of this top coat, it’s best to avoid solvent-based polishes and wax-based cleaners as they can strip away this coating, leaving the floor dull and prone to dirt accumulation.
+Due to the presence of this top coat, it’s best to avoid using solvent-based polishes and wax-based cleaners to clean or polish your vinyl flooring.
+They can strip away this coating, leaving the floor dull and prone to dirt accumulation.

 Instead, you may want to look for cleaners that are specially formulated for vinyl.

 Ammonia-based cleaning products can leave behind a dull residue on the surface.
 Additionally, the ammonia may react chemically with the vinyl, causing the floor to bubble and crack.

 FAQs About Cleaning Vinyl Flooring

 You may want to avoid using steam mops to clean vinyl flooring.
 The hot steam can penetrate the vinyl’s layers and cause them to separate from each other, bend or warp.

 Yes, you can!
 Mix 1 cup of apple cider vinegar with 3.5 litres of water to make a mild cleaning solution.
 This helps to remove most stains from your vinyl flooring and is gentle enough not to damage it.

 For low-traffic areas, it’s best to do light cleaning once a week.
 A more thorough session can be done once a month to preserve the look of the vinyl.